Tinram/RND64/ReadMe.md

 ## Speed

 RND64 is fast, but not that fast.
-Stream output rates are decent.
-Zero output approximately keeps up with `dd`.
+Zero output stream rates are decent with plentiful RAM (~3GB/sec, Core i3 Haswell desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
+Zero streams keep up approximately with `dd`.

 For file output, however, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.